mok0/mmcifbuddy/README.md

   parser, use flat_parser instead.

-The first line in an mmCIF file is a _datablock_ name, consisting of the string "data_" and followed by the PDB ident code, for example "data_1ttt".
+The first line in an mmCIF file is a _datablock_ name, consisting of the string "data\_" followed by the PDB ident code, for example "data_1ttt".
 The mmCIF definition specifies that there can be several datablocks in a single file.
 So the first level of the dictionary returned by the parser is indexed by datablock name.
 I have not been